Patrick Sandoval: 2018–2019: Minor leagues

-2019–present: Major leagues
+2019–2021: Major league debut and beginnings

 On August 5, 2019, the Angels selected Sandoval's contract and promoted him to the major leagues.
 He made his major league debut that night versus the Cincinnati Reds, pitching five innings behind opener Taylor Cole while allowing two runs and striking out eight.
 The first major league batter Sandoval faced was Jesse Winker, who he proceeded to walk.
 He recorded his first out against Joey Votto and his first strikeout against Eugenio Suárez.
 The first hit he gave up was a single hit by Tucker Barnhart.
 Sandoval finished the 2019 season with a 0–4 record and a 5.03 ERA over ten appearances (nine starts), striking out 42 batters in 39 1/3 innings.

 In 2020, Sandoval began the COVID-19-shortened season as the fifth member of the team's starting rotation.
 He made his first start of the year on July 28 against the Seattle Mariners, pitching four innings while giving up an earned run and striking out four.
 Sandoval struggled in his next four starts, going 0–4 with a 7.71 ERA in 18 2/3 innings.
 On August 28, Sandoval was optioned to the Angels' alternate training site that was being used in place of the cancelled 2020 minor league season.
 On September 16, the Angels recalled Sandoval to use him out of the bullpen.
 In three appearances as a long reliever, he posted a 3.18 ERA with 15 strikeouts through 11 1/3 innings.
 On September 23, Sandoval was credited with his first career win after throwing three shutout innings against the San Diego Padres at Petco Park.
 Sandoval received another start on the final day of the season, throwing 2 2/3 innings against the Los Angeles Dodgers while giving up two runs and striking out three.
 Sandoval finished the 2020 season at 1–5 with a 5.65 ERA, 33 strikeouts, and 36 2/3 innings over nine games (six starts).